mkhoauit/MyResume/README.md

 **Software Engineer Internship** (  2021 -  2022 )
 - Learing how to work with Git
 - Create the Markdown resume
+- Create EF that connect Sqlite, MySQL
+- Test EF with Unit Test
+- Create small web API that connect to db by Docker (or file .yml, .yaml)
+- Test web API by using InMemoryDatabase.

 ## <id name ="interests">Interests</id>